puggen1/JoinInV2/README.md

 I have made the following improvements to the project:

 - Added avatar button that opens the avatar modal, there you can add an avatar to your profile / update your avatar.

+- Added avatar or placeholder avatar to header and profile

+- hidden change avatar when not own profile